Laparoscopic Gall Bladder Stone Surgery

 Recovery:

-Patients may return to normal activities in 2–4 weeks.
-Hormone therapy may be needed if the ovaries are also removed.
+Return to normal activities in 2–4 weeks.
+Hormone therapy may be advised if ovaries are removed.

 4. Myomectomy (Fibroid Removal Surgery)